gilch/hissp/README.md

 the inexpressible becomes ordinary.

-Lisp is a programmable programming language, extensible though its legendary macro system which hooks into the compiler itself.
+Lisp is a programmable programming language, extensible though its renowned macro system which hooks into the compiler itself.

 Adding features that historically require a new version of the Python language, like `with` statements, would be almost as easy as writing a new function in Lisp.